The 500 Year Archive site is a searchable online research tool created by the FHYA research project.

 Within Makers and Shapers:

-Please note that the advanced search options are also available at this point when you ‘narrow by’ Archival Descriptions and Repositories.
+Please note that the advanced search options are also available at this point when users ‘narrow by’ Archival Descriptions and Repositories.
 More about the advanced search below.

-After clicking through to your results, you can also choose a “Sort by:” option from the drop-down list on the right-hand side of the results page.
+After clicking through to the results, one can also choose a “Sort by:” option from the drop-down list on the right-hand side of the results page.

-You can also search using the “Browse” option which appears on the left hand side and top of the page.
+Users can also search using the “Browse” option which appears on the left-hand side and top of the page.
 The categories available in the browse menu are: